gempesaw/Selenium-Screenshot/README.md

         key => 'shadow'
     ); # screenshots/shadow.png

+## save

+Delegates to ["write" in Imager](https://metacpan.org/pod/Imager#write), which it uses to write to the filename as calculated by ["filename"](#filename).
+Like </filename>, you can pass in a HASH of overrides to the filename if you'd like to customize it.

 # SEE ALSO

 Please see those modules/websites for more information related to this module.